shayanalibhatti/Video-Augmentation-Code/README.md

 python video_augmentation_code.py --main-folder [Input folder path] --output-folder [Path to save videos at] --max-clips <Per input, # of maximum augmented videos>

 ### Result:
-For augmentation of videos, I have used a random number generator to generate video rotation angle, and same for noise to be added to video.
+For augmentation of videos, I have used a random number generator to generate video rotation angle, and same way noise can be added to video or other methods of augmentation which imgaug library provides.
 Here is the result of the code, (unfortunately) a snap of each clip as video cannot be posted here.
 It is just to show how the augmentation works.
 Feel free to try on your own clips to see augmented videos.
+Multithreading feature adds to the speed of augmentation thus finishing the job quicker.
 #### Input clip snapshot:
 ![](input_clip_image.png)
 #### Output clip snapshot: